ISO 9001 Certification

 What is 9001 Quality Management versus General Management Systems

-While it is hard to prove a direct correlation between ISO 9001’s quality system and business performance, a number of studies suggest there is an association between ISO 9001 certification and financial performance.
+While it is hard to prove a directly correlate ISO 9001’s quality system and business performance, a number of studies suggest there is an association between ISO 9001 certification and financial performance.
 Though not solely the reason for seeking the benefits of ISO 9001 certification, there are substantive surveys showing that gaining new business was a direct result.
 To learn more about the benefits, read our article Benefits of ISO 9001 Certification.